Serbia in the Junior Eurovision Song Contest 2022: Before Junior Eurovision

 On 10 October 2022, RTS announced that Katarina Savić would represent Serbia in the contest with the song "World Without Borders".
 The song "Svet bez granica" ("Свет без граница") was later released on 6 November 2022 with the title in Serbian rather than English.

 At Junior Eurovision

 After the opening ceremony, which took place on 5 December 2022, it was announced that Serbia would perform fourteenth on 11 December 2022, following Portugal and preceding Armenia.

-On the day of the final, it was announced that Katarina would not be performing live due to medical issues and that footage from her second rehearsal will be used instead.
+On the day of the final, it was announced that Katarina would not be able to perform live due to medical issues.
+The footage from her jury show performance, recorded on 10 December, was used instead.

+At the end of the contest, Serbia received 92 points, placing 13th out of 16 participating countries.